Debt Settlement vs Bankruptcy: Which is Best?

 Similarities Between Bankruptcy and Debt Settlement

 Firstly, let’s look at the similarities between bankruptcy and debt settlement, which are actually few and far between.
-In fact, beyond the fact that they are both debt relief options that can clear your debt, there are very few similarities, with the main one being that they both impact your credit score quite heavily.
+In fact, beyond the fact that they are both debt relief options that can resolve your debt, there are very few similarities, with the main one being that they both may impact your credit score quite heavily.